Chart Color Schemes

 An assessment of population growth drivers in Gulf reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Gulf's population was approximately 4,862 as of November 2025.
-This figure represents an increase of 673 people since the 2021 Census, which reported a population of 4,189 people.
-The change is inferred from the estimated resident population of 4,862 from the ABS as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 0.10 persons per square kilometer.
-Gulf's growth rate of 16.1% since the 2021 census exceeded both the national average (8.9%) and the state average, positioning it as a regional growth leader.
-Natural growth contributed approximately 47.6% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Gulf's population, as of November 2025, is approximately 4,862.
+This figure represents a growth of 673 people since the 2021 Census, which recorded a population of 4,189.
+The increase is inferred from the estimated resident population of 4,862 as of June 2024 and address validation since the Census date.
+Gulf's population density is 0.10 persons per square kilometer.
+Between 2021 and 2025, Gulf's population grew by 16.1%, surpassing both national (8.9%) and state averages.
+Natural growth contributed approximately 47.6% of the overall population increase during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, growth rates by age cohort are applied post-2032, based on ABS Greater Capital Region projections released in 2023 and using 2022 data.
-Population projections indicate an above median growth for Australia's non-metropolitan areas, with the area expected to expand by 661 persons to 2041, reflecting a total increase of 13.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+By 2041, Gulf's population is projected to increase by 661 persons, reflecting a total increase of 13.6% over the 17-year period.

 Frequently Asked Questions - Population